eworx-org/drupal-js/README.md

 ### Tools for JS development

-Notice: Before using these tools try to use the built-in, bundled tools you get from each framework.
+Note: Before using these tools try to use the built-in, bundled tools you get from each framework.

 - [VSCode](https://code.visualstudio.com)
 - [nvm](https://github.com/nvm-sh/nvm), [npm](https://www.npmjs.com) (no need to use `yarn` over `npm` in 2022)